 As I have scoured the internet and read what women are sharing with each other on these sites, it is clear that something could be going on.
 It’s not a lot of women, but many of them are adamant that their implants are causing them harm.
 Some of these studies have shown improvement in symptoms after explantation of the implants.
 This could be placebo effect, but it would be irresponsible to completely dismiss these claims.

-Having been a plastic surgeon for nearly 15 years, I have a lot of experience with implants.
-A busy part of my practice is dedicated to implant revision surgery, many of these patients have had their implant in place in excess of 30 years.
+Having been a plastic surgeon since 2003, I have a lot of experience with implants.
+A busy part of my practice is dedicated to implant revision surgery - many of these patients have had their implant in place in excess of 30 years.
 I have had a handful of patients concerned their implants may be causing illness.
-The typical such patient has an ailment that no one seems to be able to diagnose or treat such as myalgias or chronic fatigue.
-I have had one patient report seizures and another report heart disease, neither of which are specifically on the list of suspected ailments but they wanted to cover their bases.
-We typically have a discussion about removal of the implant alone or enbloc capsulectomy and discuss the pros and cons of both.
-During surgery, none of these patients have had anything that I would note as remarkable or unexpected for implant removal surgery, visually they look like any other breast implant removal patient for any other reason.
-I have lost some of these patients to follow up but to my knowledge none of the patients had lasting improvement in symptoms.
-Not to say that they will not in the distant future, hopefully they will.
+The typical such patient has an ailment that no one seems to be able to diagnose or treat, such as myalgias or chronic fatigue.
+I have had one patient report seizures and another report heart disease, neither of which are specifically on the list of suspected ailments, but they wanted to cover their bases.
+We typically have a discussion about removal of the implant alone, or enbloc capsulectomy, and discuss the pros and cons of both.
+During surgery, none of these patients have had anything that I would note as remarkable or unexpected for implant removal surgery - visually they look like any other breast implant removal patient for any other reason.
+I have lost some of these patients to follow up, but to my knowledge none of the patients had lasting improvement in symptoms.
+Not to say that they will not in the distant future - hopefully they will.

 - If there is a relationship between breast implants and these illnesses, it must occur in a small number of women with a genetic predisposition.
 There are no tests for such predisposition.